Last Updated: Dec 23, 2018

 "Nothing in this world can take the place of persistence.
 Talent will not: nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not: the world is full of educated derelicts.
 Persistence and determination alone are omnipotent." - Calvin Coolidge

-The following are a just a handful of the testimonials that have been sent in from readers of the site.
-If you've found my articles helpful and feel like sending in your 2 cents as well, simply fill out the quick form here (use title "testimonial") and I may include it below whenever I update this page.
-Thanks in advance.
+The following are a handful of testimonials sent in from readers about this site.
+If you've found my articles helpful and feel like sending in your 2 cents as well, simply fill out the quick form here (use title "testimonial") and I may include it below.
+Cheers.

 "This website is awesome.
 Thanks for taking the time to put up all this great, free information."